 - from the Route Name drop-down list, choose the route where the event's from measure value will be located.

 - Use the Select a Route on the Map tool to choose the route on the map.

 Only routes that are part of the chosen line can be selected.

-- Provide the intended start location for the new linear event along the route using any of these options:
+- Provide the intended start location for the new linear event along the route using any of the following options:

 - Type the value in the Measure text box.

 - Use the Select from Measure on the Map tool to choose the from measure value along the route on the map.

 If you type the From measure value, you can choose the unit for that value using the drop-down arrow.
 The from measure value is converted to LRS units before saving the newly added events.
 For example, the LRS is in miles and you typed 528 feet as the From measure value.
 The newly added events will have a from measure value of 0.1 miles, because 528 feet equals 0.1 miles.

 A green plus symbol appears at the selected location on the map.